madola20/Fetch_2023/README.md

 This will read JSON from http://127.0.0.1:5000/json_test and return a JSON key value pair.

     NOTE:
-    The file from app.py can be edited to process different receipts, starting at line 23.
+    The file app.py can be edited to process different receipts, starting at line 23.
 Replace the JSON in the parenthesis and rebuild the docker container.

     Another method would be to edit line 144: